tedanvosin/tedanvosin/README.md

 🔐 **Cybersecurity Enthusiast | Reverse Engineer | Binary Ninja**

-I’m currently pursuing my **Master’s in Computer Science at Arizona State University**, with a research focus on **improving type inference in decompilers** at SEFCOM Labs.
-I love playing CTFs, breaking binaries, and creating cool tools that make reverse engineering easier and more efficient.
+I’m currently pursuing my **Master’s in Computer Science at Arizona State University**, with a research focus on **analyzing type inference in decompilers** at SEFCOM Labs @ ASU.
+I love playing CTFs, specializing in Reverse Engineering and Binary Exploitation and creating cool tools that make reverse engineering easier and more efficient.

 ---